Get to know about the weather and the climate of India

-Climate in India varies from region to region.
-The Himalaya and the Thar Desert play contributing roles in India's climate.
-Meteorologically, climate of India has been categorized into seven climatic regions; the Himalayas, Assam and West Bengal, the Indo-Gangetic Plain, the Western Ghats and coast, the Deccan and the Eastern Ghats and coast.
+India's climate is amazingly differed; something you should consider when pondering the best time to visit.
+Atmosphere in India fluctuates from district to area.
+The Himalaya and the Thar Desert assume contributing jobs in India's atmosphere.
+Meteorologically, atmosphere of India has been classified into seven climatic locales; the Himalayas, Assam and West Bengal, the Indo-Gangetic Plain, the Western Ghats and coast, the Deccan and the Eastern Ghats and coast.